zsparal/api-documentation/source/guides/qr-codes.rst

 Retrieving QR codes
 -------------------
-The QR code can be retrieved by adding the ``details.qrCode`` include to the payment creation API call, as detailed in the :doc:`Create payment </reference/v2/payments-api/create-payment>` reference.
+The QR code can be retrieved by adding the ``details.qrCode`` include to the payment creation API call, and a ``method`` parameter to the body of your request as detailed in the :doc:`Create payment </reference/v2/payments-api/create-payment>` reference.

 ``POST https://api.mollie.com/v2/payments?include=details.qrCode``